Style Options

 Made up of only horizontal and vertical lines that come together to create boxes of any size.
 This style is a great option if you are considering hanging a gallery wall of artwork or photos.

-Wainscoting features wooden panels or moulding installed along the lower portion of the wall.
-It originally was installed as a practical solution for protecting walls from damage, making it ideal for high-traffic areas such as hallways or dining rooms.
+Beadboard wainscoting features wooden panels installed along the lower portion of the wall.
+A classic look that is both aesthetic and protective of your walls, making it ideal for high-traffic areas such as hallways or kid’s rooms.